 Art and Music

-I look to art to help my kiddos.
+I look to art to help my kiddos with their feelings.
 It’s amazing how healing art can be.
 It allows them to focus and get out emotions buried deep inside…that sometimes you didn’t realize were there.

 Did you know you can pair art with the Christmas Carols you’re already listening to in the car?
 Of course we have a constant stream of Christmas music playing in the background of our home throughout the month too.

 Last year we enjoyed pairing our Holiday SQUILT music lessons with Chalk Pastel Art!
 There are Nutcracker and Christmas chalk pastel lessons that are just amazing and the kids are looking forward to them again this year.

 Loads of puzzles and games help us get through the holidays or any other stressful time.
 Games don’t judge.
 They are fun and supply loads of learning opportunities!
 Plus, games provide a wonderful way to build family connections.
 Here are a few of our favorites: